 Full Disclosure: This page may contain sponsored or affiliate links which means that when you click on these links and/or buy something, I may earn a little commission but it does not affect you in any way.
 I only recommend products I myself love, know about and/or have purchased before.
 I may have been gifted some items for review but please note that all of the opinions are 100% my own 😊 Here is my full disclaimer

 When you look at the city of London, you rarely see obliques and other tall objects that nations like America, France and Spain often have.
 There’s a rather subdued nation about the UK and London is no different.
 But there is one such tall structure that stands high above the buildings.
 Nelson’s Column is a classical granite pillar, designed in the nature of ancient Greece.

 Atop, stands the hero of England, Harioto Nelson.
 His most famous battle as a Royal Navy Admiral was the Battle of Trafalgar.
 He famously outwitted a French naval force and destroyed the Spanish and French ships even while being outnumbered.
 He died during the battle from a shot he sustained in his backbone.
-His column stands 169-feet tall in the center of Trafalgar Square.
+His column stands 169 feet tall in the centre of Trafalgar Square.
 He is surrounded by four large bronze lions.

 A wealth of knowledge

 There are few places in the world that draw as much attention as the British Museum.
 The UK is already known to have some of, if not the, best museums in the world.
 This is a great opportunity for children to learn about art from around the world, as well as sculptures and the history of other cultures and nations.